Admissions

 1. Important dates

-• 15.
-December – 15.
-April – application for the fall semester
+• November – 15.
+April – application for candidates from EU or currently living in Norway

 • 01.
 March – 01.
 June – communication of Outcome of Application